Facts, Figures, And Other Resources For Legal Betting On The Biggest Night in Movies

 If you haven’t noticed, Hollywood is a little bit in love with itself.
 Dating back to the start of the Academy Awards, movies about movies and the arts have always fared well.

 Recent examples include The Artist, Argo, Birdman, and last year’s The Shape of Water.
-This year’s Best Picture field includes three entertainment industry stories, Green Book, Bohemian Rhapsody, and A Star Is Born.
-Green Book winning PGA top honors and being a story about musicians definitely works in its favor.
+The 2019 Best Picture field included three entertainment industry stories, Green Book, Bohemian Rhapsody, and A Star Is Born.

 Actors playing real people is a winning combination